syegulalp/Akilang/readme.md

 * You should be able to lift the hood if you *need* to, but the vast majority of the time you shouldn't *have* to.
 * Solve the right problems at the right level, and in a way that helps as many others as possible.
 * Don't include *now* what we don't need *now*.
-* Eschew ambiguity.
-(The best grammars in life are context-free.)
+* Eschew ambiguity, but embrace practical brevity.

 # Code examples